-All data are provisional until a numbered version is released; the first release of a static version of NEON data, annotated with a globally unique identifier, is planned to take place in 2020.
+All data are provisional until a numbered version is released.
+Annually, NEON releases a static version of all or almost all data products, annotated with digital object identifiers (DOIs).
+The first data Release was made in 2021.
 During the provisional period, QA/QC is an active process, as opposed to a discrete activity performed once, and records are updated on a rolling basis as a result of scheduled tests or feedback from data users.
-The Change Log section of the data product readme, provided with every data download, contains a history of major known errors and revisions.
+The Issue Log section of the data product landing page contains a history of major known errors and revisions.